ubaldot/experiments/README.md

 # Termdebug9: how to test it

 Verify that you have both `gcc` and `gdb` installed.
+Then, you can run automatic tests by sourcing the script `./test/run_tests.sh`.

-Then do the following:
+If you want to give it a shot manually, do the following:

-1. Download `termdebug9.vim` script
+1. Clone the repo
 2. Run `:source termdebug9.vim`
 3. Run `:Termdebug`